Clicky

 If games are not your cup of tea, you can engage in stimulating conversations that compel you to think, process information, and exchange ideas.
 You can discuss topics that interest you or let you discover something new.

-If you don’t feel like going out and meeting people, give yourself quality me-time, and discover the world through learning.
-Note down everything you learn and memorize, whether during a class or your spare time.
+If you don’t feel like going out and meeting people, give yourself quality time, and discover the world through learning.
+Note down everything you learn and memorize, whether during a class or in your spare time.
 One study revealed that note-taking impacts the way you retain information.

 memory hacks 4